cedana/cedana-cli/docs/get-started/examples.md

 cedana-cli list pod --cluster <your-cluster-name> --namespace cedana
 ```

-All workloads are created under cedana namespace only.
+All workloads are created under the cedana namespace, and have their lifecycles managed in the background.